britter/website/src/content/blogs/2025-01-09-nixos-modules.md

 Or - if you need to self-reference the module like we do in the default for the message option - `submodule` takes a module defintion function.
 As with top level module function, this function provides access to `config`, but in this case it's not the system config, but the config of the submodule.

-Note: It's also possible to define a config block inside the submodule.
+Hint: It's also possible to define a config block inside the submodule.
 This makes it possible apply configuration specific to the submodule, like writing submodule specific files to the nix store.

-With this option definition in place for greeting, users immediately get the following error if they define have a typo in their configuration:
+With this option definition in place for `greetings`, users immediately get the following error if they define have a typo in their configuration:

 ```
 error: The option `my.modules.demo.greetings."[definition 1-entry 1]".messgae' does not exist.
 Definition values: